Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Here are some general rules for what not to do when writing descriptions in this Reference document:

-* Do not refer to the [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/) document; all the basic information (without much elaboration) should be in the reference subsection itself.
+- Do not refer to the [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/) document; all the basic information (without much elaboration) should be in the reference subsection itself.

-* Do not state any default that’s being assumed per the introduction to the Reference section (see in particular **Default values** and **Pixels** in the introduction).
+- Do not state any default that’s being assumed per the introduction to the Reference section (see in particular **Default values** and **Pixels** in the introduction).

-* Do not include graphics or code examples.
+- Do not include graphics or code examples.

 ####Object-Name Object
-[Optional] Full sentences *briefly* describing the object and/or providing other details about the object.
+[Optional] Full sentences _briefly_ describing the object and/or providing other details about the object.
 If what the object represents is not obvious, describe it here.
 Any general details that are useful for reference can be stated here (though the main introduction and discussion should be in the [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/) document).
 Try to keep it no longer than one short paragraph.

 Next, include only whichever of the following lower-level sections apply.
-The style of the first paragraph after every heading below is called Reference; names of other styles not previously introduced are explicitly noted.
 Square brackets indicate optional parts within subsections, to include only if applicable.

 #####Coordinates
 Full sentences providing coordinates information.

 #####Object Description
-Object inherits from Other-object-name.protoype.
+Object inherits from `Other-object-name.protoype`.

 [Object is sealed.]

 The **Object Description** section is currently used only for the application, DOM, and shell objects.
-The rest of the section is the same as for **Prototype Description**, later, but without the `.prototype.`
+The rest of the section is the same as for **Prototype Description**, later, but without the `.prototype`.

 #####Constructor Description
-Object-name(param1, param2)
+`Object-name(param1, param2)`

 ||||
 | --- | --- | --- |
 | `param1`| `type`| [required] |

-> Parameter details, as:
+> Indented (blockquoted) parameter details, as:

 > Sentence fragment[.
 Optional additional sentences.]

 > List parameter names in order of their appearance.
-Returns

 ||||
 | --- | --- | --- |